T-Clement/api-cakenest/README.md

     Read : OK, return category and cupcake who have it

-Launch Seeder with php artisan migrate:fresh --seed to seed Database
+Launch Seeder with php artisan migrate:fresh --seed to seed Database.